 In 1977, the Central Lancashire Development Corporation moved into the hall and it became their headquarters.
 The next year, the landscape was developed and converted into Cuerden Valley Park.
 By the late 1980s ownership of the house changed again, with the Sue Ryder charity buying it.
 Extensive renovations occurred over four years to make it suitable for their residents, the first one moving in in 1990.
 For the past three decades it has cared for adults with neurological conditions and chronic diseases.
 However, the building of a new centre at D’Urton Manor in Preston means that the Sue Ryder charity will be leaving the hall in 2020.

 Visitors today can view the exterior of the hall in its landscaped parkland setting, as well as visit the Pinetum and American Gardens.
 Cuerden Valley Trust do an excellent job of maintaining the countryside around the hall for thousands of visitors today.
 What was once so jealously guarded for the pleasure of a wealthy few, is now available for all, for free.
 For more on what is to be seen in the wider landscape, see our page on Cuerden Valley Curiosities.
 The trust also run an excellent café at their visitor centre.
-What happens to the use of the hall in the future remains to be seen.

 Site visited by A. and S. Bowden 2019.
 This page updated February 2021

 The parklands and gardens are open during daylight hours.
 There is a parking charge at each of the car parks.
 For more details of where to park and what to see visit the Cuerden Valley website here.

 Cuerden’s Historic Gardens: Discovery Trail 2 leaflet (out of print approximate date 2009) Cuerden Valley Park Trust